-- Protecting your kids from an abusive parent is a good reason to engage in a custody battle.
+- Protecting your kids from abusive parent is a good reason to engage in a custody battle.

 - Are you fighting over your children just to hurt your ex?

-When making your decisions, you need to consider is it in your child best interest that:
+When making your decisions, you need to consider it is in your child best interest that:

 - You move to a cheaper home.

 - You get a new job or a second job.

 - You work long hours